 Ask Your Insurer About Discounts for Hurricane-Mitigation Improvements

 In Florida's Miami-Dade County, for example, the annual insurance premium on an older home insured for $150,000 runs between $3,000 and $8,000, assuming no hurricane-mitigation improvements.
-With improvements, such as storm shutters or hurricane-resistant garage doors, the same home would cost between $1,000 and $3,500 to insure, or about 30% less.
+With improvements, such as storm shutters or hurricane-resistant garage doors, the same home would cost $1,000 to $3,500 to insure, or about 30% less.